Night and Day at the Fashion and Textile Museum – reviewNovember 13, 2018

-The exhibition shows typical dresses for the home and for going to work in a job such as the typing pool.
+The Night and Day exhibition shows typical dresses for the home and for going to work in a job such as the typing pool.

 One thing the information panels often mention is Mass Observation.
 This was a government initiative where private individuals were asked to keep diaries of their day to day actions and expenditures which were then submitted to government officials and analysed to find out what the populace was thinking, doing and spending.
 Far from being a dry record of facts and figures the entries often make moving reading, especially when the country went to war and entries start to record how everyday people coped with it, in ways both small and large.

 As a counterpoint to the film star shots, a wall of press pictures shows some more realistic images of people and events from the 30s.
 Not all of these are mundane however – a picture of The wedding of Prince Monolulu to Miss Nellie Adkins makes one look twice, and images of people marvelling over refrigerators and gramophones could not be more of their time.